 - Arrive early – and bring a witness: Arrive ten to fifteen minutes before your expected arrival, and bring a trusted companion along with you.
 Your friend will not speak during the exam but should take notes on your behalf, act as a witness, and provide much needed emotional support

 It is common to feel anxious or agitated after an exam, particularly if the exam has been ordered by your employer or Nevada’s workers’ compensation agency.
 Remain polite and respectful at all times, and never assume that the practitioner is “out to get you.”

 If you did not have a witness present during the examination, sit down and take notes on what you remember about the event, how long it lasted, what you were asked and what tests were performed.

 Suffering an injury at a workplace like a casino, hotel, or restaurant can be particularly stressful as the actual employer may not know who you are and might immediately refute your workers’ compensation claim.
 In these situations, it is important to stay calm, file the necessary paperwork on time, and to consult a personal injury attorney if necessary.

-The personal injury attorneys at Bertoldo, Baker, Carter and Smith have consistently provided our clients with positive results, and we are committed to ensuring that your rights are upheld in a court of law.
+The personal injury attorneys at Bertoldo Carter Smith & Cullen have consistently provided our clients with positive results, and we are committed to ensuring that your rights are upheld in a court of law.

 We will help you to properly prepare for your IME, which is one of the first steps to protecting yourself and ensuring the best possible compensation for your injury.